-Baseline In the first month after initiation of deferasirox or after dose modification Monthly Every 3 months Yearly SF 1 1 LICa √ (for pediatric patients only, if SF is ≤800 μg/l) Serum creatinine 2× Weekly (Should also be tested weekly in the first month after dose modification) 1 Creatinine clearance and/or plasma cystatin C 1 Weekly (Should also be tested weekly in the first month after dose modification) 1 Proteinuria 1 1 Serum transaminases, bilirubin, alkaline phosphatase 1 Every 2 weeks ~ Body weight, height, and sexual development (pediatric patients) 1 1 Auditory/ophthalmic testing (including funduscopy) √ √ aFor non-transfusion-dependent thalassemia (NTDT) patients: Measure iron overload with LIC.
+Baseline In the first month after initiation of deferasirox or after dose modification Monthly Every 3 months Yearly SF 1 1 LICa 1 (for pediatric patients only, if SF is ≤800 μg/l) Serum creatinine 2× Weekly (Should also be tested weekly in the first month after dose modification) 1 Creatinine clearance and/or plasma cystatin C 1 Weekly (Should also be tested weekly in the first month after dose modification) 1 Proteinuria Image: A start of the start of 1 Serum transaminases, bilirubin, alkaline phosphatase 1 Every 2 weeks 1 Body weight and height $\checkmark$ $\checkmark$ Auditory/ophthalmic testing (including funduscopy) 1 √ Sexual development (pediatric patients) 1 √ aFor non-transfusion-dependent thalassemia (NTDT) patients: Measure iron overload with LIC.
 For patients with NTDT, LIC is the preferred method of iron overload determination and should be used wherever available.
 Caution should be taken during chelation therapy to minimize the risk of overchelation in all patients.